project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 ## Rotating device id

 This is an optional feature and can be used in multiple ways (please see section 5.4.2.4.5 from Matter specification).
-One use case is Amazon FFS, which leverages the C3 Characteristic (Additional commissioning-related data) to offer an easier way to set up the device.
+One use case is Amazon Frustration Free Setup, which leverages the C3 Characteristic (Additional commissioning-related data) to offer an easier way to set up the device.
 The rotating device id will be encoded in this additional data and is programmed to rotate at pre-defined moments.
 The algorithm uses a unique per-device identifier that must be programmed during